Glossary

 Explanation

-Value-based pricing can be applied to products and services that create a certain value for the customer, such as a better customer self-image or a better customer experience.
+Companies can apply value-based pricing to products and services that create a specific value for the customer, such as a better customer self-image or a better customer experience.
 The perceived value of the product or service reflects the customer’s willingness to pay.
-The fashion industry is a sector where value-based pricing is being used.
-Well-known brands set high prices for their products because their consumers place a high value on their goods.

-Value-based pricing is complex.
-Companies must determine the value of the benefit provided to the customer and set their prices accordingly, while taking into account the prices of their competitors.
+- Value-based pricing is complex.
+Companies must determine the value of the benefit provided to the customer and set their prices accordingly while considering the prices of their competitors.